chingchenms/llvm/docs/Coroutines.rst

   undefined behavior.
 The only possible action for a coroutine at a final suspend point is destroying it via `coro.destroy`_ intrinsic.

-From the user perspective, final suspend point represents an idea of a coroutine reaching the end.
-From the compiler perspective it is an optimization opportunity for reducing number of resume points (and therefore switch cases) in the resume function.
+From the user perspective, the final suspend point represents an idea of a coroutine reaching the end.
+From the compiler perspective, it is an optimization opportunity for reducing number of resume points (and therefore switch cases) in the resume function.